-If the SI has potentially disqualifying crimes or conditions, the Department shall consider any of the following factors disclosed by the SI or otherwise known when making the fitness determination:
+(1) Consideration of Other Information.
+If the subject individual has potentially disqualifying crimes or conditions, the Department shall consider any information disclosed by the subject individual or otherwise known when making the fitness determination.
+This information includes but is not limited to: